MOSES * EGYPT * SPAETH

 :: OvS.: - (9.March.2003) - You have stated earlier that if you had begun your research on Moses before you attempted the translation of Genesis, you probably would not have completed... - And I too, would hardly have begun the research on Moses, if I then had been overwhelmed with the wide-spread modern academic-theological views on Moses and the Bible as artificial created history.
 The case is that biblical research appeared as a theoretical study into ancient languages and literature mostly around 1840, i.e. long before (c.
 60 years) scientific archaeology had been developed.
 Meantime a weird hypothesis of Moses and the Israelites being a myth was founded, cultivated, and developed.
 And later the relevant archaeology often had to fit in and be adjusted - and not the other way around.

-The Moses' part of history was now remade - to be a myth - from the academic's school-desks and not from archaeological artefacts.
+The Moses' part of history was now remade - to be a myth - from the academics' school-desks and not from archaeological artifacts.
 In some cases more reliable methods of dating these ancient items appeared too late on the stage.
 Instead, hypothesis after hypothesis have been piled up - and historical knowledge about this whole construction being artificial has been forgotten by many among the later generations of scholars.
 They are, thus, being convinced that this unfounded and undocumented myth-theory represents "the very reality".

-POSTSCRIPT by OvS.
+POSTSCRIPT by OvS

-Concerning Dianna Padgett's message of 5.Nov.2002 on a description of the creation factors as a particular text integrated in the First Book of Moses: Especially the trinity of Will, Receptivity(pattern) and Movement - and all manfestations being the interaction of these three.
-Also in Ancient India such a knowledge, here connecting to the Vedas/Vedanta, was handed down through the ages - a systematized cosmology, Sâmkhya.
+Concerning Dianna Padgett's message of 5.Nov.2002 on a description of the creation factors as a particular text integrated in the First Book of Moses: Especially the trinity of Will, Receptivity(pattern) and Movement - and all manifestations being the interaction of these three.
+Also in Ancient India such knowledge, here connecting to the Vedas/Vedanta, was handed down through the ages - a systematized cosmology, Sâmkhya.

 - The Trigunas are named in Sanskrit as sattva, rajas and tamas - i.e. illumination (intelligence-intensified light), activity, and inertia (established patterns, matter).
 Each in turn tends to dominate.
-This being constantly neutralised by the two other factors continuing the dynamic balance, upholding eternal universal activity.
+This being constantly neutralized by the two other factors continuing the dynamic balance, upholding eternal universal activity.
 (This Trinity can be recognized in numerous universal transpositions e.g. as "start,-change,-stop"-principle, or "affinity,-exchange,-reality"-principle, etc.).

 (Cf. too, OvS's articles, by links: "Pattern, Universe, and Ancient Knowledge" and "The Knights Templar's Knowledge from Egypt - and Moses".
-It may seem like that one of the historical impulses of reviving ancient spiritual knowledge had struck Middle-east civilizations, especially in India and Egypt, simultaniously at the time of Moses.
+It may seem like that one of the historical impulses of reviving ancient spiritual knowledge had struck Middle-east civilizations, especially in India and Egypt, simultaneously at the time of Moses.

 (ed.note: Dianna Padgett is the author of the book: "V I AMR, Becoming Manifest Transformation .
 A Qabalistic and Egyptian Analysis of the Formula of Creation as Found in Genesis 1-4".
 Tiamat Press 2003, Denver, Colorado, www.geocities.com/dianna217.geo/home.htm )